 After the number has been created, you'll need to include it in all the emails created for the campaign.
 You can do this by inserting it into your email template so that it's present in all emails and will appear to visitors who click through to your website using a link you've provided in the email.

-Best Call Tracking Apps
+What Is The Best Call Tracking App?

-There are numerous Apps and software programs available to assist with call tracking.
+There are numerous apps and software programs available to assist with call tracking.
 Even Google Analytics 4 can provide call tracking and reports, and we recommend that you pick one and take advantage of all it has to offer.

 Thinking about tracking all the data and analyzing the metrics by hand sounds overwhelming, and with a good call tracking app, you don't even need a large budget or a ton of resources to get the desired results.
-Do your research and decide which app best meets the needs of your business.
+Do your research and decide which call tracker app best meets the needs of your business.

 Here are the call tracking tools we recommend, all of which have an AgencyAnalytics integration: